fireteam99/CS211-Midterm-I-Studyguide/CS211-Final-StudyGuide.md

 Note that C is not strongly typed.
 ### Arrays
 Arrays are contiguous sequences of data items of the same type.
-Declaration: `type name[amount]` --> `int nums[10]` Array indexs always start at zero.
-C compiler and runtime does not check for boudaries.
+Declaration: `type name[amount]` --> `int nums[10]` Array indexes always start at zero.
+C compiler and runtime does not check for boundaries.
 ### Array Storage
 Elements in array are stored contigously in memory so if you know where the first item is and the length, you can access every element using offsets.
 ### Arrays and Pointers